virginmobile-cl/laravel-airbrake-codebase/README.md

 ## Ignoring Exceptions

-To ignore exceptions sent to Codebase Exceptions, just add the exceptions in `app/Exceptions/Handler.php` in `$dontReport` section.
+To ignore some exceptions sent to Codebase Exceptions, just add the ignored exceptions in `app/Exceptions/Handler.php` in `$dontReport` section of your application.

 ```php
 class Handler extends ExceptionHandler